 Low Light/Laser Instructor

 More than 60% of officer-involved shootings occur between 6:00 p.m. and 6:00 a.m.
 This course is designed for LEO Firearms Instructors to instruct their officers to gain skills and develop an ability to win a confrontation during low light situations.
 This course will explore the tactical advantages of multiple lighting systems and techniques.
 Instructors will explore techniques and drills to train department personnel with hand held and weapon mounted lights and optics and laser sights.
 Students must pass a written test, live fire standards drills and instructor evaluations to successfully complete the course.
 This is an instructor development course.

 - Instruct others on the use of Night sights, Lasers, and Optics

-- Management of flashlights
+- Manage agency of flashlights